grigoryk/grigoryk.github.io/_thoughts/2016-06-24-joys-of-work.md

 ---
 layout: post
 title:  "Joys of work"
-date:   2016-06-24 17:40:13
+date:   2016-06-24 17:40:13 -0800
 categories: thoughts
 permalink: /2016/06/joys-of-work/
 ---
 Why do we work?
 The first thought that seems to inevitably come to mind is that most people can't avoid it.
 Not out of any noble sense, but simply because they can't afford to not work.
 Personally, I feel that this view of work is unfortunately perverse.
-If I was well-off enough to be able to sit around and do whatever I please, surely in time I would start to perform regular activities, make some progress on personal projects, perhaps work on a garden, learn pottery, whatever.
-What would I call my activities, once they start to take shape of something regular and give me a sense of purpose?
-I might start calling them my "work", but in a loftier sense, with more air to it - and perhaps foolishly, with more weight and meaning?
+If I was well-off enough to be able to sit around and do whatever I please, surely in time I would start to perform regular activities, make some progress on personal projects, perhaps work on a garden, learn pottery, etc. What would I call my activities, once they start to take shape of something regular and give me a sense of purpose?
+I might start calling them "my work", but in a loftier sense, with more air to it - and perhaps foolishly, with more weight and meaning?

 When I'm thinking of the word "work" in its day-to-day sense, and how people often perceive it, another word comes to mind - "burden".
 Having to work is often viewed as a personal burden.
 Nothing is absolute, of course - and what one finds to be a burden could still very well provide pleasure.
 Personally, I've observed that pleasure to be two-fold.
 One side of it is a sense and realization that I'm helping to create a comfortable material existence for whoever is in any way dependent on me.
 It is very satisfying to see that I'm able to provide for my family, and help out my friends when and if they need help.
 That's one aspect, and surely this in itself should be enough to sustain a career.
 Another side of this is that any type of work could be in many ways interesting - and not just in a sense of solving puzzles or "hard problems", as computer programming jobs are often pitched to potential employees and students, but in a much broader sense of personal interest.